 Step 8 – Keys

-On the two (2) lines provided, write where the guest can pick up the keys for the rental and where they can drop them off upon moving out.
+On the two (2) lines provided, enter the location where the guest can pick up the keys for the rental and where they can drop them off after moving out.

 Step 9 – Pets